 You can choose between treating your image as a Color or a Black and White photograph.

 Clicking on Black and White adjusts the image to monochrome and grays out the Vibrance and Saturation sliders.
-We’ll cover how to edit black and white photos in Lightroom in a future article.
+Here is an article on how to edit black and white photos in Lightroom.

 In this sub-panel are various tools for adjusting the white balance in your images.